Welfare fraud: Israel

 Social Security estimates that fraud or error accounts for 5% of its budget annually.
 In 2005, the head of the agency estimated that 7,000 of the 150,000 income maintenance recipients succeed in defrauding the system every year.
 In a 2013 study, 34 of 49 welfare recipients unequivocally admitted to fraud.

 A Channel 10 report contended that thousands of haredim who nominally study Torah full-time are in essence working illegally.
 When their reporter Dov Gilhar advertised in Bnei Brak for workers for a fictitious company, it turned out that most applicants intended to exploit the benefits they receive as yeshiva students, although they would work.
 Nine out of ten "candidates" who were filmed by the hidden cameras exhibited extensive knowledge of defrauding the system.
 Several haredi yeshivas have been engaging in fraud by enrolling fictitious students in order to receive the living stipends for full-time Torah students.
 Hundreds of fake students were reported, and millions of shekels received.
 A report from the Education Ministry and the accountant general of the Finance Ministry concluded that the number of 120,000 yeshiva students claimed by the haredi schools was exaggerated by five to ten thousand.

-Japan

-In 2010, a Tokyo family was suspected of fraud after claiming pensions for a man for 30 years after his alleged death.
-His 'skeletal remains' were found still in the family home.